Mahoskian/Duplicate-Media-Grouper/README.md

 > Whether you're de-duplicating your media dataset or curating by "similiar-style", **MediaHashCluster** helps you organize large volumes of visual media with perceptual intelligence.

-> **OS Compatibility:** This repo is currently configured for Linux.
-It can also run on macOS or Windows, but may require additional setup by the user.

 ### How MediaHashCluster Works (Simplified Conceptual Overview)
 1. Input Collection:
    - You provide a folder of media files — either images or videos.